What looks like mouse poop but isn’t

 Rat droppings are typically found at ground level, while mouse droppings may be found in various locations.

-Cockroach droppings and mouse droppings can often be confused due to their similar appearance.
+Cockroach droppings (Cockroach droppings usually have distinct ridges running horizontally and blunted ends, and may appear as tiny black specks or a pepper-like substance.) and mouse droppings can often be confused due to their similar appearance.

-Cockroach droppings have blunted ends, while mouse droppings have pointed ends.
+Cockroach droppings usually have distinct ridges running horizontally and blunted ends, while mouse droppings have a smooth surface and pointed ends.

-Overall, the key differences lie in the shape and size, with cockroach droppings appearing more like coarse black pepper and featuring blunt edges.
+Overall, the key differences lie in the shape and texture, with cockroach droppings appearing more like coarse coffee grounds or pepper, featuring ridges and blunt edges.

 In contrast, mouse droppings are usually scattered, pellet-shaped, and not found in distinct piles.